-From 2023 onwards, IPO will commit to doing its part in limiting a global rise in temperature to under 2°C by 2030.
-IPO will develop strategies aimed at reducing the environmental impact of its operations, specifically those that would limit a rise in global temperatures by 2°C. Using data collected from the previous year, IPO will commit to reducing its environmental impact by consistently reducing GHG emissions, materials consumption, and waste generation.
+From 2024 onwards, IPO will commit to doing its part in limiting a global rise in temperature to under 2°C by 2030.
+IPO is currently evaluating internal processes to possibly develop strategies aimed at reducing the environmental impact of its operations including setting targets for the IPO schools, specifically those that would limit a rise in global temperatures by 2°C. Using data collected from the previous year, IPO will commit to reducing its environmental impact by consistently reducing GHG emissions, materials consumption, and waste generation.